sshoogr/groovy-sshd-mock/README.md

-# A Groovy-based library for mocking SSH server behavior
+# groovy-sshd-mock

 ## Overview

-The `groovy-sshd-mock` is a simple library to start a mock SSH server within your unit tests.
+The `groovy-sshd-mock` is a simple Groovy-based library to start a mock SSH server within your unit tests.
 It allows defining command and file expectations.

 ## Usage